 Revision / Edit Date Approved by Documents affected Nature of change 20.05.22 Monitoring Officer Chapter 2 - Responsibility for Functions Table 5 paragraph 5.115 the words "for consideration by the Development Management Committee" inserted.
 14.07.22 Council Chapter 1 - Introduction Reference made to Principles of Decision-Making 14.07.22 Council Chapter 2 - Responsibility for Functions New document replacing Parts 3(a) and 3(b) 14.07.22 Council Chapter 3 - Meeting Procedure Rules The principal changes are: amendment to Council Procedure Rule 1.2 to comply with the legal requirement that the executive arrangements must make provision for the term of office of the Leader.
-Council Procedure Rule 15.3(a) has been corrected. provision made to regularise the attendance of non-members of the Executive or a Committee voia Teams (Committee Procedure Rule 4(c); Executive Procedure Rule 6.5). the addition of a Procedure Rule and further appendix setting out the Council's rules for the filming and recording of meetings and the use of social media during meetings (Council Procedure Rule 23 and Appendix F); Executive Procedure Rule 6 amended to clarify that all members of the Executive are entitled to notice of meetings of Executive Committees and to attend, whether they are members of the committee or not.
+Council Procedure Rule 15.3(a) has been corrected. provision made to regularise the attendance of non-members of the Executive or a Committee to attend meetings of the Executive or a Committee via Teams (Committee Procedure Rule 4(c); Executive Procedure Rule 6.5). the addition of a Procedure Rule and further appendix setting out the Council's rules for the filming and recording of meetings and the use of social media during meetings (Council Procedure Rule 23 and Appendix F); Executive Procedure Rule 6 amended to clarify that all members of the Executive are entitled to notice of meetings of Executive Committees and to attend, whether they are members of the committee or not.
 The Rule also makes provisions about informal meetings of the Executive.
 For consistency with Council Procedure Rule 1.2 for the purposes of Questions by Councillors (Appendix B) and Notices of Motion, the reference to meetings of the full Council do not include the Annual Meeting of the Council (Appendix B paragraph B1 and Appendix C paragraph C1).
 Clarification that any notices of motion that are not moved and seconded due to the time limit imposed by CPR 8.3(b) expiring, lapse and must be submitted again if they are to be considered at a future meeting of the Council unless postponed with the Chairman's consent (Council Procedure Rule Appendix C Paragraph C8).
-Clarification that all members of the Executive are entitled to notice of meetings of Executive Committees and to attend, whether they are members of the Executive are entitled to notice of meetings of Executive Committees and to attend, whether they are members of the Executive are entitled to notice of meetings of Executive Committees and Scrutiny Committee (Scrutiny Procedure Rules 6.1(a) and (b)).
-Minor cor
+Clarification that all members of the Executive are entitled to notice of meetings of Executive Committees and to attend, whether they are members of the committee or not (Executive Procedure Rule 6).
+The Rule also makes provision about informal meetings of the Executive.
+Amendments are made so that requests for items and the reasons for them are considered by t